0x33c0unt/process-based-proxy-redirection/README.md

 # process-based-proxy-redirection
-Process-based proxy redirection for WinSock
+Process-based proxy redirection for WinSock, supports authenticated and none-authenticated connections for SOCKS5 protocol.